Biography

 Silent Messenger

-In between performing and recording Rick hit the streets as a Producer and Publishing Assistant with:
+In between performing and recording I hit the streets as a Producer and Publishing Assistant with:

 Sundaze Publishing